Birdheezy/METARMap/README.md

 ## Detailed instructions

 I've created detailed instructions about the setup and parts used here: https://slingtsi.rueker.com/making-a-led-powered-metar-map-for-your-wall/
+I've recently added a front end settings interface.
+Install flask in the same venv as the neopixel library.
+I'll be updating the below instructions soon with an update for using venv for the neopixel library.
 ## Software Setup

 * Install [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/) on SD card